Witiko/markdown/README.md

  [MUNI/33/1654/2022]: https://www.muni.cz/en/research/projects/69763 "An Implementation of the CommonMark Standard into the Markdown Package for TeX"
  [MUNI/33/1658/2022]: https://www.muni.cz/en/research/projects/69762 "Syntax Extensions of the Markdown Package for TeX"

-Contributing to the Development of Markdown
+Contributing to the development of markdown
 -------------------------------------------

 Apart from the example markdown documents, tests, and continuous integration,